nandanv2702/nandanv2702/README.md

 I'm Nandan Venkatesan - a senior at UW-Madison.
 I like creating things that solve problems... and coffee ☕️  ... love that.

 ### What I love doing
-* Creating web apps using NodeJS, Express, and MongoDB
+* Creating web apps using NodeJS, Express, Vue, Sequelize, and other technologies!
   * Currently working on a real-time [predictive resource planning](https://github.com/nandanv2702/aos-dashboard) application for an American motorycle company
 * Making films and YouTube videos
 * Writing scripts that automate the boring stuff